kelvinagyareyeboah/os-for-iot/README.md

-nctional system architecture
-- Practice **collaborative software development** using Git and GitHub
+nctional systative software development** using Git and GitHub
 - Document and present the system clearly for aluation

 ---